 SR 99 Tunnel Project - Information for Property Owners

-The SR 99 Tunnel Project is one of the largest excavation projects in the history of our state.
-The project’s five-story-tall tunneling machine will remove approximately one million cubic yards of soil by the time it finishes digging the tunnel.
+Approximately one million cubic yards of soil will be removed during SR 99 tunnel construction, making the project one of the largest excavations in the history of our state.
 The ground naturally experiences movement over time, but digging underground can cause additional movement.

-While we do not anticipate significant levels of settlement, as a precaution, we have implemented a comprehensive program to monitor and mitigate any effects of tunneling.
+The project team has implemented a comprehensive program to monitor and mitigate any effects of tunnel construction.
 The following information is intended to be a guide for property owners above and near the SR 99 tunnel route.

 If you have questions, please email us at email@example.com or call our hotline at 1-888-AWV-LINE (298-5463).